-- Bank endorsed bills of exchange; - Term Deposits; - Securities Issued by Federal or State Government bodies or securities issued by a semi-government authority with security guaranteed by the Federal or State Government; and - Corporate bonds - i All long term defensive investments are required to have a minimum issuer rating of AA- (as defined by Standard and Poor's rating agency) except for corporate bond investments which must have a minimum issuer credit rating of A-; and - ii Exposure to any single issuer, financial institution or related banking group, is limited to a maximum of 35% of the defensive asset investment portfolio.
-This maximum may be exceeded for a short period of time (two weeks).
+- Bank endorsed bills of exchange;

+- Term Deposits;

+- Securities Issued by Federal or State Government bodies or securities issued by a semi-government authority with security guaranteed by the Federal or State Government; and

+- Corporate bonds

+- i All long term defensive investments are required to have a minimum issuer rating of AA- (as defined by Standard and Poor's rating agency) except for corporate bond investments which must have a minimum issuer credit rating of A-; and - Exposure to any single issuer, financial institution or related banking group, is limited to a maximum of 35% of the defensive asset investment portfolio.
+This maximum may be exceeded for a short period of time (two weeks) without breaching the Investment Policy.
-In addition to the above, the company holds a

-portfolio of growth assets which includes shares in listed corporations.
-The company manages credit risk in respect to this portfolio by:
+In addition to the above, the Company holds a portfolio of growth assets which includes shares in listed corporations.
+The Company manages credit risk in respect to this portfolio by:

-- i The share portfolio will be actively managed by an independent investment advisor; - Only stocks from the ASX200 Accumulation Index will be included in the portfolio and will include shares from a range of diverse industry sectors with sector limits of +/- 15%; and - iii No more than 17% of the Australian equity portfolio is to be held in any one company. - iv The total combined holding of Australian and International equities cannot exceed the Board endorsed maximum of 18% of the total investment assets of the Fund; - The value of international equities cannot exceed 35% of the total equity portfolio value; - vi An equities Investment via an ETF will only be through the purchase of a physical ETF, that is, the Fund will not invest in synthetic ETF's. - vii Any ethical or conflict of interest investment considerations/decisions are not to be applicable when investing via a passive approach (index fund or ETF) due to the individual investment decisions being deemed "arms-length" in nature; and - viii The investment advisor will seek approval from the management investment committee before changing or adding any direct holdings, managed funds or ETF's into the portfolio.
+- i The share portfolio will be actively managed by an independent investment advisor; - ii Only stocks from the ASX200 Accumulation Index will be included in the portfolio and will include shares from a range of diverse industry sectors with sector limits of +/- 15%; - iii No more than 17% of the Australian equity portfolio is to be held in any one company; - iv The total combined holding of Australian and International equities cannot exceed the Board endorsed maximum of 18% of the total investment assets of the Fund; - v The value of international equities cannot exceed 35% of the total equity portfolio value; - vi An equities Investment via an Exchange Traded Fund (ETF) will only be through the purchase of a physical ETF, that is, the Fund will not invest in synthetic ETF's; - vii Any ethical or conflict of interest investment considerations/decisions are not to be applicable when investing via a passive approach (index fund or ETF) due to the individual investment decisions being deemed "arms-length" in nature; and - viii The investment advisor will seek approval from the management investment committee before changing or adding any direct holdings, managed funds or ETF's into the portfolio.

-Given the company's conservative investing policies and procedures, management does not expect any counterparty to fail to meet its obligations.
+Given the Company's conservative investing policies and procedures, management does not expect any counterparty to fail to meet its obligations.

-At the end of the reporting period, the maximum exposure of the company to any one financial institution measured at fair value was \$37,681,587 (2019: \$30,971,918).
+At the end of the reporting period, the maximum exposure of the Company to any one financial institution measured at fair value was \$39,567,047 (2020: \$37,681,587).